Welcome to Kenrick A. Claflin & Son

 In this month’s listing we are featuring some new books and items acquired this past month.

-included this month are great selection of Antiques and Books at greatly reduced
+Also included this month are great selection of Antiques and more.

 Recently Acquired Items:

 Early Lighthouse Service items, Life Saving Service items, Coast Guard, Revenue Cutter Service items, Nantucket, Cape Cod, Martha’s Vineyard and more.

 As always, active duty U.S. Military receive at least 10% off most items.

 For additional items please see our many other pages as well by clicking on subject headings at left of page.